chrispwolf/night-tripper-platen/content/chapters/Rules for Play/skirmishes.md

 You can run about 30' over open ground.

 ## Miscellaneous
-Sometimes you have to turn a crank or operate a computer or drive a grav car or inject healing nanites while people are fighting.
+Sometimes you have to turn a crank or operate a computer or drive a gravcar or inject healing nanites while people are fighting.

 ## Ranged Attacks
 Ranged attackers use the ranged attack chart (p.
 7) to determine their modifier, based on the weapon they are using and the range to their target.
 Ranged attacks are made in the order listed on the ranged attack chart.

-The weapons detailed in the chart represent broad categories of firearms.Add additional rows to the chart as needed in your campaign.
+The weapons detailed in the chart represent broad categories of firearms.
+Add additional rows to the chart as needed in your campaign.

 ## Skirmish Tables
 ### Ranged Attack Chart